Our readers keep the lights on and the coffee maker working hard! As an Amazon Associate, I earn from qualifying purchases.

 5. Ortho Max Nutsedge Killer RTU, 24 fl oz (2 Pack)

-Nutsedge — also called nutgrass — is one of the most frustrating weeds in flower beds because pulling it triggers dormant nutlets to sprout more plants.
-Ortho Max Nutsedge Killer is the most commonly recommended solution for this specific problem.
-It kills yellow and purple nutsedge, Kyllinga, and over 50 other tough weeds without harming lawn grasses.
-The ready-to-use formula is rainproof in two hours, and users say it takes effect within a day or two on young weeds.
+Nutsedge — also called nutgrass — is one of the most frustrating weeds near flower beds because pulling it triggers dormant nutlets to sprout more plants.
+Ortho Max Nutsedge Killer is a widely available solution for this specific problem.
+It kills yellow and purple nutsedge, Kyllinga, and over 50 other tough weeds without harming listed turfgrasses.
+The ready-to-use formula is rainproof in two hours, and timing matters most — it works best when nutsedge is young and has just broken the soil surface; taller, more mature clumps need multiple applications.

 What works